Have you ever had an FSAVC with Homeowners Friendly?

 You could be owed £1,000s in Homeowners Friendly FSAVC compensation if you were mis-sold.

 Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Homeowners Friendly; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most consumers were informed by Homeowners Friendly that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Most customers were advised by Homeowners Friendly that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Homeowners Friendly start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".